agapic/TwitchChatStreaming/README.md

 # TwitchChatStreaming

 Provides a leaderboard of the top 50 words and top 50 active channels on Twitch.tv.
-The data is stored in redis
+The data is persisted in memory using Redis, and the results can be viewed over a web application built with Node/React.

 ### TODO: create a script to automate the instructions below.
 Quick bootstrapping to get running: